-New baby, NYC.
-How do you get about?
-Visiting NYC with a baby?
-For many new parents the subway just doesn’t feel safe because of heightened security alerts or just the prospect of exposing a young infant to communal germs and dirt.
-Buses can be unreliable or crowded and bad weather, distance and a tight deadline may force many parents to consider hailing cabs with a baby.
+Whether you are a new parent in New York City or visiting as a tourist you will quickly need to figure out how to get around.
+For many new parents the subway just doesn’t feel safe because of heightened security alerts or the prospect of exposing a young infant to communal germs and dirt.
+Buses can be unreliable or crowded and bad weather, distance and a tight deadline may force many parents to consider hailing cabs or ordering an Uber with baby.

 The question is – how safe is it?

 - Cabs are cars driven by people you don’t know.

 - Cab drivers may drive at fast speeds, cutting and dicing through traffic with dizzying moves.

 - Is the cab in good working condition?